kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 Download and import the Onboarding Template within the ***Template Editor*** using the <a href="https://git-link.vercel.app/api/download?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-H-Dynamic-Automation/templates/DCLOUD-DNACTemplates-OnboardingTemplate.json">⬇︎DCLOUD-DNACTemplates-OnboardingTemplate.json⬇︎</a> file.

-Import the environment into DNA Centers ***Template Editor*** by un-zip the file and import the *json* file which will automatically create a template within the onboarding template project.
+Import the environment into Catalyst Centers ***Template Editor*** by un-zip the file and import the *json* file which will automatically create a template within the onboarding template project.

 Use the following steps to import the project.

-1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*
+1. Navigate to the **Template Editor** within Catalyst Center through the menu *Tools>Template Editor*

    ![json](./images/DNAC-Template-menu.png?raw=true "Import JSON")